Golhun/alx-system_engineering-devops/0x07-networking_basics/README.md

 ### Networking Basics💻
-A repositry on the very basics of networking and systems engineering and devops
+In this repository we learn about networking basics.
+By the end of our learning journing we would know all there is to know about networking and DevOps